md-farhan-khan-hash/ITW-PROJECT/README.md

 📌 Overview

 A structured financial analysis of 5,000 global companies sourced from Kaggle.
-The project examines revenue, net income, sector performance, and comparative financial trends using Microsoft Excel.
+The project examines revenue, net income, sector performance, and comparative financial trends using Microsoft Excel and also python

 🗂️ Dataset